Norton Model 7 Dominator: Engine and transmission

-The engine had a 360-degree built up crankshaft with central flywheels.
-This arrangement meant that a central main bearing could not be fitted.
-The outer main bearings were of ball bearing on the timing side and roller bearings on the drive side.
-Alloy conrods were split at the big end and used a bush for the big end bearing.
-(The crankshaft and conrods had been tested in an earlier Norton Twin that had been designed by J.E.
-Moore but did not going into production).
-The camshaft was fitted in front of the engine, driven by a chain off a half-speed pinion.
-For ignition, a Lucas magneto was fitted at the rear of the engine, and to supply power for the lights a dynamo was fitted at the front of the engine.
-Both were driven by chains.
+The engine has a 360-degree built-up crankshaft, with central flywheels.
+This meant that a central main bearing could not be fitted.
+The outer main bearings were a ball bearing on the timing side and roller bearings on the drive side.
+Alloy connecting rods were split at the big end, and used a bush for the big end bearing.
+The crankshaft and conrods had been tested in an earlier Norton twin, which was designed by J.E.
+Moore, but did not going into production.
+The camshaft is in front of the engine, driven by a chain from a half-speed pinion.
+For ignition, a Lucas magneto is fitted at the rear of the engine, and to power the lights a dynamo is fitted at the front of the engine.
+Both are driven by chains.

-The cylinder block was in cast iron and had an integral push rod tube.
-Cast iron was also used for the cylinder head, which had cast-in rocker boxes to eliminate potential oil leaks between head and rocker boxes.
-A shallow combustion chamber, combined with low included-angle valve configuration and flat top pistons gave a good swirl effect.
-The head had widely splayed exhaust ports to aid cooling.
-A single Amal carburettor fed fuel to the engine through an alloy manifold.
+The cylinder block is cast iron and has an integral push rod tube.
+The cylinder head is also cast iron, and has cast-in rocker boxes to eliminate potential oil leaks between head and rocker boxes.
+A shallow combustion chamber, combined with low included-angle valve configuration and flat top pistons gives a good swirl effect.
+The head has widely splayed exhaust ports to aid cooling.
+A single Amal carburettor fuels the engine via an alloy manifold.
 On the show model, the manifold was part of the head casting.

-The engine used a traditional long stroke with a bore and stroke of 66 mm x 72.6 mm and produced 29 bhp at 6,000 rpm.
+The engine has a traditional long stroke, with a bore and stroke of 66 mm x 72.6 mm, and produced 29 bhp at 6,000 rpm.

 An alloy version of the cylinder head was available to special order in 1952.
-Previously this had been developed for use on Norton Competition machines from 1950 on.
-Notably those Norton Twins used in the ISDT Competition of 1950.
+This had been developed for use on Norton competition machines from 1950 onwards, including the Norton twins used in the 1950 ISDT Competition.

-Primary drive was by chain to a wet clutch and was enclosed in a pressed steel chaincase.
+Primary drive is by chain to a wet clutch, and is enclosed in a pressed steel chaincase.
 To fit in the ES2 frame, a new 4 speed "lay-down" gearbox was fitted.
-Final drive was by chain.
+Final drive is by chain.

 Cycle parts

-The Model 7 used the cycle parts of the single cylinder ES2, which used Norton's 'garden gate' plunger frame and long 'road holder' forks.
-Brakes were single width 7 in drum brakes front and rear.
-Although the Model 7 engine had been fitted into the swinging arm 'featherbed frame' to produce the lighter and better handling Model 88 in 1952, production of the Model 7 continued as the featherbed was thought to be unsuitable for sidecar use.
+The Model 7 has the same cycle parts as the single-cylinder ES2, which comprises Norton's "garden gate" plunger frame and long "Roadholder" telescopic fork.
+Brakes are single 7 in drum brakes front and rear.
+From 1952, the Model 7 engine was fitted in the swinging arm "featherbed frame" to create the lighter and better handling Model 88.
+However, production of the Model 7 continued, as the featherbed was thought unsuitable for sidecar use.

-A new rear sub-frame was designed by development engineer Bob Collier in 1953, giving the bike swinging arm rear suspension and a larger 8 in front brake was fitted in 1954.
+A new rear sub-frame was designed by development engineer Bob Collier in 1953, giving the bike swinging arm rear suspension.
+A larger 8 in front brake was fitted in 1954.